vizv/scripts/docs/markdown.rst

+markdown
 ========

 .. dfhack-tool::
     :summary: Save description of selected unit/item in markdown
     :tags: dfhack | items | units

-Saves description of selected unit or item to a markdown file encoded with UTF-8.
+Saves the description of a selected unit or item to a Markdown file encoded in UTF-8.

+By default, data is stored in the `Dwarf Fortress/markdown_{YourWorldName}.md` file in the root game directory.

 For units, the script retrieves:
 #.
 Name, race, age, profession